jamieastley/Exodus-Network/README.md

 # Warmind for Destiny 2

-An Android companion app for Destiny 2, that utilises the Bungie API to allow players to access and manage their Destiny 2 characters' inventories, see their stats for various in-game activities and clan functionality (pending API access).
+An Android companion app for Destiny 2, that utilises the Bungie API to allow players to access and manage their Destiny 2 characters' inventories, see their account-wide stats for various in-game activities, weekly milestones and what Xur is selling this week along with his current location.

 Players can also utilise the LFG functionality to submit a Looking-For-Group post to find other people to play with to fill their group for Raids/PVP/Weekly activities.